-How to provide description to your images in Word:
+How to provide alt text description in Word:

 - Open the word document and right click on the image and select ‘Format Picture’.